byuksektepe/byuksektepe/README.md

 ### 👋 Hi there, I'm Yüksektepe, but you can call me HighHill!
-<p>My name is Berkant Yüksektepe and I'm a Software Developer/QA Test Automation Engineer.
+<p>My name is Berkant Yüksektepe and I'm a Software/ QA Test Automation Engineer.
 I'm from Istanbul/Türkiye.</p>

 <!--
 **Berkantyuks/Berkantyuks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.